Alvin Garcia: Fair Elections Act violation

 In 2006, criminal charges were filed against Garcia by the Commission on Elections for alleged violation of Section 6 of Republic Act No. 9006, otherwise known as the Fair Elections Act, after going over the allowable limit of political advertisement in a newspaper during the 2004 elections.
 This stemmed from the complaint filed by Osmeña pertaining to the political advertisements that ran in SunStar Cebu from April 26 to May 2, 2004.

 Condominium project anomaly

 The Office of the Ombudsman in 2013 filed two counts of graft against Garcia for the alleged overpricing of the construction of a condominium project in 1997 when he was serving as mayor.
 The Sandiganbayan later dismissed the charges against Garcia and members of the Pre-qualification Bids and Awards Committee due to "inordinate delay" that "violated their constitutional right to speedy disposition of cases."

 Personal life

 Garcia is married to Trinidad "Ninette" Neri Garcia.
-They have three children namely Jess Anthony, Jerald Mark and Raymond Alvin.
+They have three children: Jess Anthony, Jerald Mark and Raymond Alvin.

 He also has a 5 percent share of SunStar Publishing, Inc., a media company based in Cebu City.